**Communication & Requests**

 **Registration & Check-In**

-- Pre-register – You will receive an email invite to register prior to your appointment.
+- Pre-register – You will receive an email & text invite to register prior to your appointment.

-- Appointment Reminders – Reminders to your email ahead of your appointment date
+- Appointment Reminders – Reminders via email, text, and call ahead of your appointment date.

 - Pre-pay Copay or Balance